Kinshuk-Goel/3pfs-in-1/README.md

 Move 3pfs.sh to the home directory.
 Unfortunately, I can't automate this for you because for some reason it never works.

+**IMPORTANT**
+After moving the 3pfs.sh file to the home directory, delete the git folder.
+Otherwise they may conflict resulting in not working.

 ----------------------------------------------
 **Usage**